Testing For Iodine Sufficiency In The Body

 The Best Approach for Determining Whole Body Sufficiency For Iodine; a 24-Hour Urinary Iodine Excretion Test

 Iodine is such an important mineral that we don’t want to risk being deficient in it.
-People who are low in iodine risk a higher chance of getting cancer, thyroid disease, and chronic fatigue and weakened mental function, among other problems.
+People who are low in iodine risk a higher chance of getting cancer, thyroid disease, and chronic fatigue and weakened mental function, among other problems; virtually any health problem from neurological disorders to recurrent miscarriages, could have a connection to deficiency of this important nutrient.

 Given that blood and urine measurements are not very good ways of determining the body’s sufficiency for iodine, we have to be a little more sophisticated to get an accurate picture of a person’s iodine status.